-Outlook - Through our debottlenecking program, we have added capacity to our Chemicals Segment's German chloride-process facility, and equipment upgrades and enhancements in several locations have allowed us to reduce downtime for maintenance activities.
+Outlook - Through our debottlenecking program, we have added capacity to our German chloride-process facility, and equipment upgrades and enhancements in several locations have allowed us to reduce downtime for maintenance activities.
 Our production capacity has increased by approximately 30% over the past ten years with only moderate capital expenditures.
-We believe our annual attainable $TiO_2$ production capacity for 2007 is approximately 525,000 metric tons, with some additional capacity expected to be available in 2008 through our continued debottlenecking efforts.
+We believe our annual attainable TiO2 production capacity for 2007 is approximately 525,000 metric tons, with some additional capacity expected to be available in 2008 through our continued debottlenecking efforts.

-We expect our Chemicals Segments' income for the remainder of 2007 will be lower than 2006.
-Our expectations as to the future of the $TiO_2$ industry are based upon a number of factors beyond our control, including worldwide growth of gross domestic product, competition in the marketplace, unexpected or earlier than expected capacity additions and technological advances.
+We expect our Chemicals Segment's income from operations for in the fourth quarter of 2007 will be lower than 2006.
+Our expectations as to the future of the TiO_2 industry are based upon a number of factors beyond our control, including worldwide growth of gross domestic product, competition in the marketplace, unexpected or earlier than expected capacity additions and technological advances.
 If actual developments differ from our expectations, our results of operations could be unfavorably affected.